shivangvsingh5/SIP-based-VoIP-Calls/README.md

 In the 2nd part of project, I developed a **Python Script** and used PJSIP library for the implementation of SIP.

 Also, I have calculated MoS Value of the calls between the users, by pinging them and watching the successful packet delivery from one user to the other.
-Although the MoS Value came out to be great since the calls were made on a LAN connection.
+Although the MoS Value came out to be great (max.) since the calls were made on a LAN connection.